openassistive/awesome-assistivetech/README.md

 * [GazeLinger](https://github.com/CoughDrop/gazelinger) - Node module to listen to eye gaze events from the eye-tracking libraries
 * [EyeTab](https://github.com/errollw/EyeTab) - a 3D model-based gaze tracker - designed for Microsoft Surface.
 * [GazePointer](https://github.com/MSREnable/GazePointer) -  SDK which provides an abstraction layer for interacting with a number of eye trackers.
 The current implementation provides support for Tobii EyeX.

+## Switch Scanning

+*Using switches and scanning*

+* [Switch Access for Webpages](http://leifcr.github.io/switch_access/) - is a coffeescript that enables switch/keyboard control for navigating a webpage for AAC users.
+Nice demos.
+Well implemented.

 # Support